jazzband/django-rest-knox/docs/settings.md

 Warning: setting a 0 or negative timedelta will create tokens that instantly expire, the system will not prevent you setting this.

+## ENABLE_REFRESH_ENDPOINT
+Set this setting to `True` to allow users to extend the life of a token.
+However this endpoint is disabled by default.

+Send an authenticated `POST` request to increase token with the amount set for `TOKEN_TTL`.

+**Warning**: This setting depends on `TOKEN_TTL` being set to not `None`.
+Otherwise it will raise a `ValueError` which in turn will cause an internal server error (500).

 ## TOKEN_LIMIT_PER_USER
 This allows you to control how many tokens can be issued per user.